 Symptoms differ from person to person and even between members of the same family.
 Here is a list of some common symptoms of Charcot-Marie-Tooth disease you may experience.

-Early symptoms of Charcot-Marie-Tooth
+Early symptoms of CMT:

 - slight difficulty in walking because of trouble picking up the feet